EthanRLeonard/Heat-Transfer-Modeling/README.md

 # Heat-Transfer-Modeling
-State-space representation of a process I
+State-space representation of a heat transfer process